+We investigate further this relationship by looking at data at the industry level.
 One might expect that labor-intensive industries experience a stronger correlation between cash level and wage.
 The NBER-CES Manufacturing Industry Database provides a measure of labor share, defined as the ratio between payroll and value added, by year and by industry.
-We merge this database with the Compustat database in order to get the (median) amount of cash, wages and total assets.
-The sample covers 1980-2009 and consists in 103 industries.
+We merge this database with the Compustat database in order to get the (median) amount of cash, wages, and total assets.
+The sample covers 1980-2009 and consists of 103 industries.
 As previously, we analyze the relationship between current cash holding and future staff expenses (both expressed in log), but we now add an interaction term between cash level and the labor share.
-This interaction is significantly positive and therefore we find that the correlation between cash and future wages is stronger for industries that rely more on labor.17 These two pieces of evidence go in favor of our assumption that cash is a key financing source of wages for firms.
+This interaction is significantly positive and therefore we find that the correlation between cash and future wages is stronger for industries that rely more on labor.
+These two pieces of evidence go in favor of our assumption that cash is a key financing source of wages for firms.